 Shows you one task at a time.
 Because seeing fifteen creates paralysis, not productivity.

-Input your meds, commitments, and exercise.
-Drey generates the entire day respecting all interaction rules.
+Input your wake time, commitments, and reminders.
+Drey generates the entire day.

 Single-task view